novalagung/learndevops/en/terraform-aws-load-balancer-auto-scaling.md

 We have done with the infrastructure code, next prepare the deployment script.

 Create a file named `deployment.sh` in the same directory where infra code is placed.
-It will contains bash script for automate app deployment.
-This file will be used by auto scaling launcher to automate app setup during instance bootstrap.
+It will contain bash scripts for automating app deployment.
+This file will be used by auto-scaling launcher to automate app setup during instance bootstrap.

-The application is written in Go, and the AMI *Amazon Linux 2 AMI t2.micro* that we choosed does not have any go tools ready.
+The application is written in Go, and the AMI *Amazon Linux 2 AMI t2.micro* that used here does not have any Go tools ready, that's why we need to set it up.

 > **Deploying app** means that the app is ready (has been built into binary), so what we need is simply just run the binary.

-> However to make our learning process better, in this example we are going to fetch the app source code and perform the build and deploy processes within the instance.
+> However to make our learning process better, in this example, we are going to fetch the app source code and perform the build and deploy processes within the instance.

 Ok, here we go, the bash script.